flexiblepower/fpai-documentation/OSGi.md

 ## Bnd Repositories
 Bndtools features a pluggable repository model for bundles, that may be referenced at build-time and also used to satisfy runtime dependencies.
 In eclipse it shows a Repositories view, which shows which bundles are available for your convienience.
 Bndtools automatically calculates imports and resolves dependensies using the repositories.

-## Running the FPAI
+## Running the EF-Pi
-FPAI can be run from Eclipse using a `.bndrun` file, typically placed in the `cnf` folder.
+EF-Pi can be run from Eclipse using a `.bndrun` file, typically placed in the `cnf` folder.
 It is advised to have a `bndrun` file for each use case, e.g. running all integration tests, just testing your new code or running only the core.
 In the `bndrun` file you specify which framework to use, the Java EE version, and most importantly, which bundles are required to run under Run Requirements.
 Bndtools then can resolve which bundles are needed in run bundles.
-Make sure you add all the required bundles under Run Requirements and make sure it resolves, or else running FPAI will fail.
+Make sure you add all the required bundles under Run Requirements and make sure it resolves, or else running EF-Pi will fail.

 ## The Apache Felix Web Console
 ![The Apache Felix Web Console](felix_config_mgr.png)